Astenna/TSP-PEA/readme.md

 # Travelling Salesman Problem

-This project was developed during my fifth term of Computer Science studies on Wroclaw University of Science and Technology.
-During this course we implemented many different algorithms solving the travelling salesman problem.This was my first attempt to use Golang instead of C++.
+This project was developed during my fifth term of Computer Science studies on the Wroclaw University of Science and Technology.
+During this course we implemented different algorithms solving the travelling salesman problem.
+This was my first attempt to use Golang instead of C++.
 It was hard at the beginning but certainly worth it! :)

 # Implemented algorithms